 4) Tap Done in the upper-left corner to save or delete your screenshot.

-TIP: If you’d like to annotate a screenshot after it’s been saved to Photos, launch the Photos app and open the image you’d like to annotate.
-Tap Edit, then tap “…” and finally choose Markup from the popup menu.
+Tip: If you’d like to annotate a screenshot after it’s been saved to Photos, launch the Photos app and open the image you’d like to annotate.
+Tap Edit, then tap the Markup icon.

 Saving or deleting screenshots in Instant Markup